What can we learn from the radiative decays of the $D_{s1}(2460)$ meson?: The decay Ds1(2460)toDs0gamma

 The amplitude of the radiative decay $\dsone(2460)\to \gamma\dszero(2317)$ can be expressed as \be \mathcal{M}(\dsone\to\gamma\dszero) =2\kappa(q^2)\varepsilon_{\mu\nu\alpha\beta}\;p_3^\mu \epsilon^{*\nu}(p_3)\epsilon^\alpha(P)v^\beta, \ee with $\kappa(q^2)$ for the transition amplitude (here $q=P-p_3$), $P$ and $p_3$ for the 4-momenta of the $\dsone$ meson and photon, respectively, and the corresponding $\epsilon$'s for their polarisation vectors.
 The decay width is then calculated as \be \Gamma(\dsone\to\gamma \dszero)=\frac{\kappa(m^2_{D_{s0^*}})^2\omega^3}{3\pi m_{\dsone}^2}, \ee where $\omega\approx 139$~MeV is the energy of the photon in the rest frame of the decaying particle and $\kappa(q^2)$ is evaluated at $q^2=m_{\dszero}^2$ for the on-shell $\dszero$ meson.

-Formally, the decay $\dsone(2460)\to \gamma\dszero(2317)$ can proceed through the diagrams shown in Fig.~\ref{fig:Ds1Ds0gamma}, so the amplitude $\kappa(q^2)$ in Eq.~\eqref{M1} acquires two contributions, \be \kappa(q^2)=\kappaoff+\kappa_{\rm cont}, \ee where, in addition to a contact term $\kappa_{\rm cont}$, we introduce an effective momentum-dependent contribution from the loop, $\kappaoff$.
+Formally, the decay $\dsone(2460)\to \gamma\dszero(2317)$ can proceed through the diagrams shown in Fig.~\ref{fig:Ds1Ds0gamma}, so the amplitude $\kappa(q^2)$ in Eq.~\eqref{M1} acquires two contributions, \be \kappa(q^2)=\kappaoff+\kappa_{\rm cont}, \ee where we introduce an effective momentum-dependent contribution from the loop, $\kappaoff$, while the contact term $\kappa_{\rm cont}$ parametrises short-distance physics that is not captured by the molecular component.
+The latter can be estimated in a model-dependent way assuming a particular nature for such short-distance contributions---see, for example, Eq.~\eqref{kappacontesrimate} below for the estimate obtained in a $c\bar{s}$ model for the $\dsone(2460)$.
+Note also that, within the effective field theory framework employed in this work, all couplings are real and complex phases may arise solely from intermediate particles going on shell---see, for example, Fig.~\ref{fig:kappaq2} were $\kappa_{\rm loop}(q^2)$ is demonstrated to develop a nonvanishing imaginary part in a certain kinematical regime.
 In the molecular model for the positive-parity $D_{s0}^*(2317)$ and $D_{s1}(2460)$ mesons~\cite{Barnes:2003dj,Kolomeitsev:2003ac,Chen:2004dy,Guo:2006fu,Guo:2006rp,Gamermann:2006nm,Lutz:2007sk, Faessler:2007gv}, the loop contribution is sizeable, while if both external hadrons were compact states, the loops would be negligible.
 A key observation of this work is that one can determine the significance of the loop contribution by exploiting its $q^2$-dependence.
 Thus we start from evaluating $\kappaoff$.

 Assuming that both $\dsone(2460)$ and $D^{*}_{s0}(2317)$ are dynamically generated from the $D^*K$-$D_s^*\eta$ and $DK$-$D_s\eta$ coupled channels, respectively, within unitarised chiral perturbation theory (UChPT)~\cite{Kolomeitsev:2003ac,Guo:2006fu,Guo:2006rp} we employ the effective Lagrangians,